obsoncesardesign/ObsonCesar/README.md

 ##### PROJECTS

+#### Remote Work, Aug 2020 - Out 2020
+## UX/UI Designer | Samsung

+- Led the design of a video course website and a marketing website for the new Samsung Chromebook.
+- Established style guide, from color palette and typography to micro-interaction and interaction state examples.
+- Collaborated with the Art Director, Creative Director, and Account Manager to ensure Samsung brand values, brand guidelines and aligned them to best usability practices.
+- Conducted quality assurance with the development team to identify front-end improvements and to ensure all details pre-defined from the style guide.

 #### Remote Work, Feb 2020 - Jun 2020
-## UI Designer  Weekdays Mobile App
+## UI Designer  Fittcoach Mobile App

 - Ideated visual concepts in six sprints and designed high-fidelity prototypes for the mobile app experience.
 - Conducted competitive analysis and a design heuristics assessment to gain insights into the industry and users’ needs.
 - Designed feature components for the two facing app personas (client and fitness coach) on a constrained timeline.
 - Collaborated with the Development team to hand off user interface components via Zeplin, and provided inputs for the design system.
 - Presented design concepts to the clients with justifications and examples of micro-iteration and interaction states.

-#### Remote Work, Aug 2020 - Out 2020
-## UX/UI Designer | Samsung

-Led the design of a video course website and a marketing website for the new Samsung Chromebook.
-Established style guide, from color palette and typography to micro-interaction and interaction state examples.
-Collaborated with the Art Director, Creative Director, and Account Manager to ensure Samsung brand values, brand guidelines and aligned them to best usability practices.
-Conducted quality assurance with the development team to identify front-end improvements and to ensure all details pre-defined from the style guide.

 #### Seattle, WA, US, Oct 2019 - Nov 2019